jesser360/turbolinks-rails-app/README.md

 <details><summary>Hint: Namespace your CSS to only apply to certain pages.</summary>

-Identify the current page using an html `class` attribute, an `erb` tag, and the name of the current controller:
+Identify the current page by giving the body a `class` with the name of the current controller & method:
 ```html
 <!-- app/views/layouts/application.html.erb -->
 <body class="<%= page_specific_identifier %>">